Under the bonnet of Everyday Things

 Obsessive behaviour.
 'G' drives through a town's jungle watching the hordes.
 He systematically peels the personalities from poorly fashion'd skins.
 A tufted Capuchin runs across a tarry road hailing a taxi while a Neanderthal in sportswear gibbers into its mobile loud enough for all to hear the chest-beating of a conversation.
 'G' considers running the monkey over but of course knows better.

 Pride (of a pantomime cow)

 What happens to old movie stars when they finally get retired by Hollywood?
 They often get embalmed, trolleyed out and fed to the press.

 The old pin ‘n’ tuck movie star is wheeled out for a film ceremony.
 Onlooker ‘Q’ revolts at the assembled blind adulation.
 He hates the excesses of stardom and its consequence of the overindulged.
 He notices there are flies swarming around the ‘old cow’ as she moves slowly, grazing on her fans' sentimental frenzy.

 Office life takes a turn for the worst when an individuals' only option to rise to the top is to seek refuge on the roof.
 After being followed by those of the HR and Marketing departments 'D' sings to them from his loud hailer - a Pied Piper for the new globalism.

-I remember I had some old Marvel comics (long gone now) with Loki in them.
-After installing a VST version of an old Roland rack synth I got some of these nicely simple, outdated-and-harsh voices from it and for some reason it made me think about the character of Loki, or at least the Norse version.
-He's the shape shifter, a trickster who can't be trusted.
-A Jack Frost (not the indulgent Disney version).
+I remember I had some old Marvel comics (long gone) with Loki in them.
+After installing a VST version of an old Roland rack synth I got some of these nicely simple, outdated-and-harsh voices from it, and for some reason it made me think about the character of Loki, or at least the Norse version.
+He's the shape shifter, or a Jungian trickster who can't be trusted.
+A prehistoric Jack Frost (and not the indulgent Disney version).
 Loki is not just the ghost in the machine, he is much, much more sinister.

 in 2001 I met a driving instructor who hated cars and Long-John Silvered to be a pirate on the open sea.
 He's the only Pirate-in-Waiting who doesn't know he's an albatross.